Raydivine/RSS-Feed-Reader/README.md

 RSS works by having the website author maintain a list of notifications on their website in a standard way.
 This list of notifications is called an "RSS Feed".
 People who are interested in finding out the latest headlines or changes can check this list.

 <h2> Where to get RSS URL</h2>
-Most of <b>News website</b> like BBC, CNN and FOX are providing their rss feed , here are some
+Most of <b>News website</b> like BBC, CNN and FOX are providing their rss feed , here are some <br />

 http://feeds.bbci.co.uk/news/world/rss.xml <br />
 http://feeds.foxnews.com/foxnews/latest   <br />